-Luggage transport is only allowed with the special rear racks, lowrider racks and luggage boxes offered by HP Velotechnik .

-Maximum load: Rear rack 25 kg (57 lbs) Lowrider under the seat 25 kg (57 lbs) Luggage box (Speedbag) 10 kg (23 lbs)
+Luggage transport is only allowed with the special rear racks or lowrider racks offered by HP Velotechnik .The maximum load of the rear rack is 25 kg (57 lbs), the maximum load of the lowrider rack is 25 kg (57 lbs).

-When a rear rack or a Speedbag is mounted you have to make sure that when the rear suspension is fully compressed there is at least a 1 cm $('/3")$ distance between the rear tire or mudguard and the rear rack.
-If you want to increase this distance you have to decrease the suspension travel of the rear suspension element with clip-on spacers.
-For that purpose please consult your local dealer.
+When a rear rack is mounted you have to make sure that when the rear suspension is fully compressed there is at least a 1 cm (app.
+1/2") distance between the rear tire (or mudguard) and the rear rack.
+In order to adjust this distance you can clip spacers onto the piston rod of the spring at the rear end between the spring retention disc and the bottom-out elastomer.
+These spacers are available from your local HP Velotechnik dealer.
+You will find further information in the chapter on suspension adjustment on page 20.

-Additional loading can influence thehandling of your bike considerably.
+Additional loading can influence the handling of your bike considerably.
 If you plan on riding with heavy luggage we advise you to make a test ride on a street with no traffic to adjust to the new situation.

-The load should be placed as close to the body of the rider as possible, since this leads to a more stable performance.
-You can also improve the handling of the bike by positioning the center of gravity of the luggage as low as possible, so pack heavy items in the bottom of your panniers.
-Hang heavy panniers on the lowrider rack preferably to the rear rack.
-Be careful that your luggage on the racks or in the Speedbag is safely stored.
+The load should be placed as close to the body of the rider as possible, since this leads to more stable performance.

+You can also improve the handling of the bike by positioning the center of gravity of the luggage as low as possible, so pack heavy items in the bottom of your panniers and hang them on the lowrider racks.

+Be careful that your luggage on the rack is safely stored.
 Bags must be tightly fastened to the rack so they can not move.
 In no case may loose parts like straps or belts touch the wheels, the derailleur or the suspension.

 We recommend waterproof bicycle bags by the German manufacturer ORTLIEB.
 You can buy them with extra large hooks matching the oversized tubes of the rack.
-You can also refit those large hooks later.
+You can also refit those largs hooks later.